 10. Back-End Components:

-Anything that helps this website work but stays out of view from the viewer is called the back end.
+The back end is anything that helps this website work but stays out of view from the viewer.
 In other words, it can include the server, database, and all processing systems that process user requests.

 Design Elements in the Anatomy of a Website